-You will need to update your payment flows and your Stripe integration to prepare for SCA.
+You need to update your Stripe integration to meet SCA requirements.
 For example, SCA requires off-session paymentsA payment is described as off-session if it occurs without the direct involvement of the customer, using previously-collected payment information. to be authenticated when customers enter payment details, and subsequent off-session payments may require notifying the customer to return to the application to re-authenticate.
 Refer to the SCA migration guide to review the integration paths for the new version of Stripe Checkout, Stripe Billing, and the Payment Intents API.

 Choose the new version of Checkout if it supports the features your integration requires.
 Checkout is a hosted payment page that can be branded by businesses, supports recurring subscriptions, and is the easiest way to provide SCA support to your connected accounts.
 It supports creating direct charges and destination charges for Connect.